 Before joining County Administration, Mayor Pete served as Deputy Secretary of State, a significant position to which he was appointed by Governor O’Malley.
 He continued to serve in this important role for a brief period under Governor Hogan’s administration, demonstrating his commitment to public service across different leadership.
 In this capacity, he oversaw several critical divisions, including the Charity and Legal Divisions, which play essential roles in the state’s governance.
 His responsibilities encompassed managing the Maryland Charity Campaign, coordinating prisoner extraditions across jurisdictions, and overseeing the Safe at Home Program, a crucial initiative that provides vital support and protection to victims of domestic violence and human trafficking, ensuring their safety and well-being.

-Pete has actively served on the advisory boards for several important organizations, including the Maryland Democratic Business Council, Black Rock Arts Center, and Crossways Community.
+Pete has actively served in advisory positions for several important organizations, including the Maryland Democratic Business Council, Black Rock Arts Center, and Crossways Community.
 Additionally, he is proud to be a founding member of the MoCo Pride Center.
-Pete currently resides in Rockville with his husband, Duane Rollins, and their three beloved dogs.
+Pete currently serves as a Commissioner on the Historic District of Rockville.

 Pete, during his tenure as President of the Maryland Mayors’ Association, stood alongside other Mayors after providing testimony in Annapolis in support of increased municipal funding – an important moment in 2012.